 Teeth Grinding Causes

 Stress, anxiety, smoking, heavy alcohol consumption, caffeine, depression and sleep disorders are all possible causes of teeth grinding, also according to the Bruxism Association.
 There is, however, little evidence to directly support any cause.
-Research has shown that bruxism is found more frequently in people who snore or suffer from obstructive sleep apnea and in people whose lifestyle includes smoking, drinking alcohol and caffeine.

-It has been found that 70 percent of people clench and grind their teeth as a result of stress and anxiety.
+It has been found that 70 per cent of people clench and grind their teeth as a result of stress and anxiety.
 Some research has shown a possible link between teeth grinding and a stressful work environment.